-The provision for unearned premium comprises the proportion of gross premiums written which is estimated will be earned in the following or subsequent financial years, computed separately for each insurance contract using the daily pro rata method.
+The provision for unearned premium comprises the proportion of gross premiums written which is estimated to be earned in the following or subsequent financial years, computed separately for each insurance contract using pro-rata basis.

 Claims (loss adjustments)

 Claims incurred comprise the settlement and handling costs of paid and outstanding claims arising from events occurring during the financial year together with adjustments to prior year claims provisions.